shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 Save and continue.
 That's it - our first IFTTT applet has just become fully operational.

-**Final milestone**: now you can say the following magic words to play (or pause) your video on your Raspberry Pi's Kodi player:
+**Final milestone**: now you can say the following magic words to play (or pause) the video on your Raspberry Pi's Kodi player:

 ```bash
 Okay Google, Kodi play!